vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Calligraphy.md

 - **Data Composition**: Work with raw data using `DataComponent` and `DataBuilder`, allowing you to compose binary data structures in a declarative way.

-Calligraphy's type-safe API and builder patterns make it ideal for code generation, configuration file creation, and any scenario where you need to programmatically generate text or file structures.
+Calligraphy's type-safe API and builder patterns make it ideal for code generation, configuration file creation, and any scenario where you need to programmatically generate complex text or file structures.

-## Quick Start

-These articles will help you setup Calligraphy in a new or exising project and detail the library's core concepts.

 @Links(visualStyle: detailedGrid) {
     - <doc:Setup>